yngui/jephyr/README.md

 ## Features
 * EasyFlow is a fast and safe continuations library that is able to detect uninstrumented and synchronized code and supports reflection
-* SPI for thread implementations pluggable into standard Java threads
+* SPI for thread implementations pluggable into regular Java threads
-* Pluggable implementation for lightweight threads based on EasyFlow
+* Pluggable implementation of lightweight threads based on continuations
+* Support for pluggable thread implementations (and hence lightweight threads) in collections, concurrency utilities, NIO
 * No external dependencies
 * No API